hhhhhar/KPA-Tracker/README.md

-# OMAD: Object Model with Articulated Deformations
+# KPA-Tracker: Towards Robust and Real-Time Category-Level Articulated Object 6D Pose Tracking

 This repository is the official implementation of the paper [OMAD: Object Model with Articulated Deformations for Pose Estimation and Retrieval](https://sites.google.com/view/omad-bmvc//).
-This paper has been accepted to BMVC 2021.
+This paper has been accepted to AAAI 2024.

 ![Overview](assets/OMAD.png)
 ![Visulization](assets/qualitative%20results.png)

 ## Datasets

 [the dataset](https://1drv.ms/u/s!As7BgFXGjZFgmRnf80as8a35G2v6?e=SZfD5e) dataset contains the synthetic images generated from Unity along with the following annotations:

 - RGB image